 The process of getting tickets to one of these magical performances can seemed daunting, but it’s actually quite easy if you’re content with buying standing room tickets on the day of the performance.
-Standing room tickets are cheap (€ 3-4 as of Feb 2014) and relatively comfortable for shorter performances.
+Standing room tickets are cheap (€ 4-6) and relatively comfortable for shorter performances.

 Here’s how to get those tickets:

 How many standing room tickets are available?

 Standing room ticket availability varies.
 People can subscribe to buy standing room tickets before the day of the performance, and if they do so, fewer standing room tickets will be available on the day of the performance.
 That being said, there is a lot of standing room space in the opera house, so for a non-premiere performance you should be able to get tickets.

 What do I need to get tickets?

 You will need 4-6 Euros per ticket and a scarf.
 More on the scarf later.
 Opera glasses or binoculars if you have them.
 It's one ticket per person, so all the members of your party must be in line with you.

 Ok!
 I’m ready!
 How do I get tickets?

 Standing room tickets have their own box office at the Staatsoper building (U1, U2, U4 Karlsplatz).
 This box office is located on the Operngasse side of the building, under the arcade.
 Look for the sign that says “Stehplatz-Kasse | Standing Area”.